SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

       > QUES: No idea what type of page this is, some bytes that are used as
       > locks?
       >
+      > ANSWER: lock-byte page is where SQLite implements its locks types based
+      > on the lock types provided by the underlying OS.
+      >
       > The `forbidden page num` field in a master journal file contains the
       > number of the page that contains the lock offset bytes, see the end
       > of this note for more info.

+      If a SQLite file has a lock-byte page, then there will be **exactly one**, which is located at offset `1073741824 - 1073742335`(1G - 1G+511) (inclusive), A SQLite file smaller than this won't have a lock-byte page, a file larger than this will have ONLY one this page.

+      > QUES: From the official [doc](https://www.sqlite.org/fileformat.html),
+      > SQLite does not use lock-byte page, it is ONLY used by some specific
+      > VFS implementations, I am confused

+      > 4.2.6 SQLite lock implementation have more detail on this thing, but it
+      > seems to be different from the official doc, so I just skip it.

 ## 3.2.4 Database metadata